Get

 Should You Ever Shave a Dog?
 Vet Reviewed Facts & Care Tips

-When the sun is out and your dog seems hot and is shedding hair everywhere, it can be tempting to get the clippers out and shave them to help keep them cool and comfortable.
+When the sun is out, and your dog seems hot and is shedding hair everywhere, getting the clippers out and shaving them to keep them cool and comfortable can be tempting.

 However, most dogs should not be shaved.
 Getting rid of the fur and leaving the skin exposed can have the opposite effect to the one you’re trying to achieve.
 It could leave your dog less able to cool down and at risk of sunburn.
 It can also cause skin irritation and damage hair follicles.
 It may leave your dog with patchy-looking hair that never grows back properly.